KnowageLabs/Knowage-Server/knowageqbeengine2/WebContent/qbe/directive/expander-list/readme.md

 This attribute is optional and contains an array of hexadecimal colors to use as palette for the level 2 elements.
 If no attribute is given the colored square will not be visible.
 ***
+> font-icons: "string"

+This attribute is optional if you want to use icons.
+To use a specific font-icons library insert the library css identifier (ie for FontAwesome is "fa").
+The single icon classes must be identified somewhere in che css if different from the defaults for that library (ie FontAwesome fa-list or his classname if remapped)
+***
 > drop-function : function(data)